Labeling without Seeing? Blind Annotation for Privacy-Preserving Entity Resolution: Introduction

-In the lifecycle of entity resolution, a ground truth dataset with entity pairs or clusters needs to be prepared to evaluate the quality of linking or train learning-based entity resolution models.
-Constructing such a ground truth dataset, known as \textit{annotation}, requires the involvement of domain oracles (data owners or trusted delegators).
+In the lifecycle of entity resolution and PPER, a ground truth dataset with entity pairs or clusters needs to be prepared to evaluate the quality of linking or train learning-based entity resolution models.
+Constructing such a ground truth dataset, known as \textit{annotation}, requires the involvement of domain oracles (data owners or trusted delegators)~\footnote{In practice, domain oracles are individuals who possess a deep understanding of datasets, enabling them to make high-quality annotations.}.
 Normally, the first step is to sample some representative entities from all data sources and convert them into pair-wised forms.
 The oracles then manually determine if such a candidate ``pair'' is considered to be legitimate in the real world.
-For example, assume that all records are sampled, oracles could recognize \texttt{(A1,B1)} is a match but \texttt{(A1,B2)} is not.
+For example, in \Cref{fig:er-example}, assume that all records are sampled, oracles could recognize \texttt{(A1,B1)} is a match but \texttt{(A1,B2)} is not.
 Annotation tools~\cite{ipeirotis2010demographics,neves2014survey} including Amazon Mechanical Turk~\cite{buhrmester2016amazon,kang2014privacy,lease2013mechanical} are for constructing and curating ground truth datasets.
-However, this is a human-in-the-loop process and the oracles are able to see all the raw data of entities side-by-side as pairs in plain.
-The raw data can certainly be manipulated accordingly or the annotation process can be semi-auto for the purpose of privacy protection, but the partial content of candidate pairs is still inevitably revealed for oracles at least need to see some of the plaintexts to understand the meaning and then make decisions.
-It is worth pointing out that even though most of the privacy-aware entity resolution algorithms themselves are considered to be somewhat privacy-preserving, the ground truth labels they used, no matter what strategies are conducted for minimizing the size of the required labels, are still annotated in plaintext~\cite{kurniawan2022homomorphic} and can not be identified as \textit{privacy-preserving annotation}.

-Making annotation to be privacy-preserving is challenging because the domain oracles need to compare the data across parties side-by-side in some plaintext forms.
-Previous annotation works or tools focus on aspects like better interaction experience, multi-user collaboration, high throughput, and labeling efficiency, but none of them take privacy protection into consideration with one exception using differential privacy~\cite{feyisetan2019}.
-Contrary to the relatively well-researched privacy-preserving entity resolution solutions for the application phase~\cite{schnell2009privacy,scannapieco2007privacy,inan2008hybrid,inan2010private}, there still exists a privacy protection void in the data annotation phase.
-Additionally, though automatic ground truth generation exists in some AI tasks~\cite{kavasidis2012semi,wangt2001automatic}, it is limited to certain domains~\cite{d2009semi,jing2017automatic} and almost implausible to have such techniques universally generalized for privacy-preserving entity resolution.